Moovlin/haos-tui/README.md

 Goals for the next commit:
 - [-] Refactor out some repeated code in each module.
     This is not perfect.
 Some repeat code has been removed but I'm sure as the code becomes more modular & less of a spaghetti code base more will present itself.
-- [ ] Being able to take in User input, then send that state back to HAOS (raw input or maybe do some very basic type matching or something?)
+- [-] Being able to take in User input, then send that state back to HAOS (raw input or maybe do some very basic type matching or something?)
+    This is working with the states.
+Next step is making it work with services.
+I only take raw JSON input for now but that's just POC.
 - [X] Comments!
   While the comments aren't amazing.
 Things are documented so it makes development a smidge easier.
 - [ ] Unit tests!
 - [ ] Confirm a close or if there is a "<CTRL> + q" we can force quit.
+    Not doing this for the next public one, it's annoying but just don't need it currently.
-- [ ] Pick a license
+- [X] Pick a license
+    Going with MIT.

 Some fun next steps:
 - [-] I want to be able to create pop ups that allow for me to select a